MicrosoftDocs/azure-dev-docs/java/jdk/java-jdk-install.md

 >
 >  Java 11 packages are also provided on [Azul's Azure downloads page](https://www.azul.com/downloads/azure-only/zulu/).

-## Download and install the Azul Zulu JDKs for Windows
+## Download and install the Azul Zulu for Azure - Enterprise Edition JDK builds for Windows

 1. [Download the 64-bit Azul Zulu JDK 8 as an MSI](https://repos.azul.com/azure-only/zulu/packages/zulu-11/11.0.3/zulu-11-azure-jdk_11.31.11-11.0.3-win_x64.msi) to a location on your client, such as `C:\Users\<your_login>\Downloads`. (.ZIP packages are also provided on [Azul's Azure downloads page](https://www.azul.com/downloads/azure-only/zulu/).)

 2. Navigate to the directory and double-click the downloaded MSI file to begin installation.

-## Download and install the Azul Zulu JDKs for Mac
+## Download and install the Azul Zulu for Azure - Enterprise Edition JDK builds for Mac

 These steps download a ZIP file to your Mac.
 There is also a DMG version available.